Hi I'm Katy, a product designer based in NYC

 MAY 2024

-Launched the MVP, a multi-device MPC wallet available from day one across desktop, mobile, Chrome and iOS
+I designed the MVP for our self-custody MPC wallet available on desktop, mobile, Chrome and iOS

 Objective